selma-Bentaiba/selma-Bentaiba.github.io/_blogs/demysitifying_diffusion_models.markdown

 ### DDPM

 ### DDIM

 ## The code

+## Understanding the metrics

+This is interesting as well because... how do you tell a computer which is a good image and which is a bad image without actually doing a vibe check.

+This really makes you appreaciate how the loss function was created doesnt it now!!

 ## Things to talk about from the fast ai notebooks:
 * [Stable diffsion components](https://forbo7.github.io/forblog/posts/13_implementing_stable_diffusion_from_its_components.html) Build SD from taking components from HF